 You simply need to choose the best hosting server based on your website type and of course, your E-commerce needs.
 Once you have selected the right hosting server you will see an appreciable boost in your WooCommerce store.

-But how does a good hosting make your web store fast and swift?
+But how does good hosting make your web store fast and swift?

-Well, as I mentioned above, the remote computer has to perform tasks like execute code, run database queries and serve files.
-Now without getting too technical, all these tasks decide how fast your web-store will open a page based on your hosting speed.
+Well, as I mentioned above, the remote computer has to perform tasks like executing code, running database queries and serving files.
+Now without getting too technical, all these tasks decide how fast your web store will open a page based on your hosting speed.

 Always optimize posts images

 As a WooCommerce store owner, you might be adding a lot of products and their images (obviously).
-But, do you know huge images could greatly affect your store health?
+But, do you know huge images could greatly affect your store’s health?

 More the size of an image slower would be your page.

 And that’s because your browser would need to download more bytes (data) for images with higher resolutions.
-This process will ultimately increase your bounce rate and could also good bye some of your active customers.
+This process will ultimately increase your bounce rate and could also lose you some of your active customers.
 So, this is important for you to always optimize your WooCommerce images.